In this article:

 If you want, it works across all the brands under your organization

-You can set percentage and value maximum redeem
+You can set the percentage and value maximum redeem

 You can monitor each of your customer's points balance and usage